I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 How an attorney can stop you from wasting money

-- not meet the trademark requirements
+- doesn’t meet the trademark requirements

-- not being used as a trademark
+- isn’t being used as a trademark

 And you won’t have your hopes dashed months later when the USPTO sends you an Office Action (more on that below.)